 Solid state drives (SSDs) can outperform spinning hard disks (HDDs) by 100 times or more for random workloads.

 Production Notes for recommendations regarding additional hardware and configuration options.

 To provide durability in the event of a crash, MongoDB uses write ahead logging to an on-disk journal.
 MongoDB writes the in-memory changes first to the on-disk journal files.
 If MongoDB should terminate or encounter an error before committing the changes to the data files, MongoDB can use the journal files to apply the write operation to the data files.

 While the durability assurance provided by the journal typically outweigh the performance costs of the additional write operations, consider the following interactions between the journal and performance:

-- If applications specify write concerns that include the j option, mongod will decrease the duration between journal writes, which can increase the overall write load.
+- if applications specify write concern that includes the j option, mongod will decrease the duration between journal writes, which can increases the overall write load.

 For additional information on journaling, see Journaling.